albill/albill.github.com/resources/koans/shoyoroku.markdown

   "What letter is this?"

-Kyozan drew the ideograph for "10" <sup> + </sup> in the earth.
+Kyozan drew the ideograph for "10" _ + _ in the earth.
 The monk turned

 himself around once counter-clockwise and said,

   "What letter is that?"

-Kyozan modified the sign" + " into a swastika <sup>1</sup>.
+Kyozan modified the sign" + " into a swastika _1_.
 The monk drew a circle in

-the air and lifted his two palms like Asura <sup>2</sup> vigorously holding the sun
+the air and lifted his two palms like Asura _2_ vigorously holding the sun

 and moon and said,